We have a big vision

 • Providing opportunities for non-classroom based experiential learning, and possible partnerships with schools and programs to support education about regenerative agriculture, human impact on climate change, and horticulture therapy

-• Vocational training through engagement in farm based activities to increase employability by providing opportunities for skill development
+• Vocational training through engagement in farm based activities to increase self-confidence and skill development

 Community

 We are a community of families and friends of persons with disabilities.
-Some are verbal and some are non-verbal Spellers.
+Some are non-speaking or unreliable speakers, and use augmentative and alternative communication methods.

 We are gardeners, teachers and educators, therapists, tech workers, retirees, parents and grandparents, siblings, health care providers, and full time caregivers of persons with disabilities.
 Some of us have green thumbs, some have brown thumbs.